omniscoder/Helix/docs/schema.md

 ```

 Whenever we add optional fields, the spec version bumps to `1.x`.
 Breaking changes (field removal/renames) would trigger a major bump to `2.0`.
 The manifest + CLI help make these bumps explicit.

+### CRISPR / Prime simulation payloads

+The new digital simulators emit their own schema-tagged payloads so downstream tooling can trust the structure:

+- `crispr.cut_events` – produced by `helix crispr genome-sim`, contains `{cas, guide, genome summary, params, events[]}` where every event records the candidate `TargetSite`, cut position, score, and serialized guide/Cas metadata.
+- `prime.edit_sim` – produced by `helix prime simulate`, bundles `{editor, peg, genome summary, params, outcomes[]}` where each outcome includes the targeted site, edited sequence, logit score, and a short description (`intended_edit`, `indel_loss`, `no_edit`, etc.).

+Both schemas participate in the manifest/validator pipeline, so `helix schema manifest` and `helix viz schema --kind ...` will now list them alongside the existing viz payloads.

 ## Workflow Provenance